How to Tell If Jewelry Is Well Made

 Is It Level

 Pick up a prong-set ring and look at the stone from the side, at eye level.
-The table should sit flat.
+The table (the flat facet on top of the stone) should sit level.
 If it tilts forward or to one side, the stone isn’t seated correctly, and a stone that tilts now tilts worse over time as the prongs wear.
-Prong metal has memory.
-A prong that’s been pushed slightly out of position will keep drifting that direction as it fatigues, which is why GIA bench training teaches a specific tightening technique to counteract the drift instead of just bending the prong back.

 This takes about four seconds.
 The environment you’re standing in was not designed to encourage it.
-A jewelry counter is lit and staged for the front of the piece, not for you to pick it up at eye level and stare at the side profile.
+A jewelry counter is lit and staged to flatter the front of the piece, and turning it sideways at eye level is a move you have to make yourself.
 Nobody’s going to stop you.

-Prongs should contact the stone evenly, not bunched toward one side.
+Prongs should sit at even intervals around the stone, each one making contact.
 On a bezel setting, the metal should wrap the stone with no gap between the wall and the girdle at any point.

 Pavé (French for “paved,” and exactly what it looks like) is a setting technique where small stones are packed closely together across the metal surface, held by tiny beads of metal.
 Done well, the result reads as a continuous field of sparkle with almost no visible metal between stones.
 This is where your phone camera earns its keep.
 Zoom in on the field.
 You want stones sitting flush at a consistent height, small uniform beads between them.
 Stones protruding above the metal surface, uneven heights, beads that look too large: that’s a setter working faster than the piece deserved.
 Oversized beads usually mean the stone wasn’t seated tightly enough and extra metal closed the gap.
-A good pavé setter cuts the seat to within about half a millimeter of tolerance on each side and forms the bead with a graver, not by pushing excess metal around.
+A good pavé setter cuts a seat for every stone and raises each bead with a graver.
 You can sometimes catch this in product photography, but check it in person regardless.

 Prong Ends